 Revising ICANN’s Mission, Commitments and Core Values to prevent “mission creep” or expansion of the mission beyond its original goals.

-Adoption of stronger commitments to human rights by ICANN.
+Adoption of stronger commitments to respect Human Rights by ICANN.

-Effective accountability powers which are open to all parts of the community and require the community to act together.
+Effective accountability powers which are open to all parts of the community and require action by the Empowered Community.

 Appeals mechanisms to be reviewed and improved.
 The Independent Review Process is strengthened by binding ICANN to IRP outcomes and by being more accessible to the community.
 The CCWG-Accountability also makes recommendations to have a more effective and transparent Reconsideration process.

-Maintaining Bylaw Article XVIII, which states that ICANN is incorporated in Los Angeles, California, USA.
+Maintaining Bylaw Article XVIII, which states that ICANN has its principal office in Los Angeles, California, USA.

 Maintain the openness of the Internet